-The Company is committed to pay Grenville annually an amount equal to 1.125% of its annual revenue unless the buyout options are exercised (see Note 14).
+As explained in Note 14, the Company is committed to pay Grenville annually an amount equal to 1.125% of its annual revenue, unless "Final Repurchase Right" is availed by paying out \$1,875,000.

 23. Segment Information

 The Company has one reportable segment.
 This single reportable operating segment derives its revenues from the sale of off-grid solar power solutions and related services.